sap-tutorials/Tutorials/tutorials/xsa-e2e-sapphire-cloud-native/xsa-e2e-sapphire-cloud-native.md

 > ### **Congratulations!**
->You have created an instance of an SAP HANA service, a Node.js and a web micro-services and glued them together to produce a Multi-target application that can run both on premise or in the cloud.
+>You have created an instance of an SAP HANA service, a Node.js and a web micro-services and glued them together to produce a multi-target application that can run both on premise or in the cloud.
 >&nbsp;